scottjmarler/Algorithmic-Trading-Bot-/README.md

     * Short = 3
     * Long = 100
     * 3 Month Window
+      * This model produced similar results to the new model that I chose to use linear regression.
+This baseline model had a recall of .95 for the 1.0 signal.
       * <img src="Resources/images/3-100-3.png">

   * Tuned Baseline Model
     * Short = 12
     * Long = 120
     * 6 Month Window
+      * This was the best performing model with a recall of .99 for the 1.0 signal.
       * <img src="Resources/images/12-120-6.png">

   * New Model
     * Short = 3
     * Long = 100
     * 3 Month Window
+      * This new model using linear regression performed the worst of the 3 with a recall of .66 for the 1.0 signal.
       * <img src="Resources/images/new_model_3-100-3.png">
   * New Model Plot
       * <img src="Resources/images/new_model_actual-vs-strategy.png">